Aptly nicknamed “The Iceman,” Wim Hof has spent his life training his body to withstand extreme conditions:

 If you are curious about the Wim Hof Method or interested in experiencing it for yourself, join us as we learn from Wim Hof Method instructor Dr. Rob Williams.
 Dr. Rob is an athlete, professor, musician, and father passionate about sharing the capacity of breathwork, focus, and cold to better our lives.
 Dr. Rob will lead participants in a four-hour workshop to experience the Wim Hof Method for themselves.

-Synchronicity will host Dr. Rob for two workshops in August, Friday, August 6th from 1 pm-5 pm, and Saturday, August 7th from 9 am – 1 pm.
+Synchronicity will host Dr. Rob for two workshops in May, Friday, May 6th from 1 pm -5 pm, and Saturday, May 7th from 8 am – 12 pm.
 Afterparty to take place on the Sync lawn immediately following the training.
 Click here for complete registration details.